AncientHearings/Python_Fundamental/README.md

 # Python_Fundamental
-Covers everything of Fundamentals to lay a solid foundation for coding
+Covers everything of Fundamentals to lay a solid foundation for coding and other areas of Data Science.